-Thank you for sharing your expertise and your experiences with the developer community.
+Thank you for sharing your expertise and your insights with the developer community.

-Our nonprofit also has a large social media presence, strong accessibility and SEO, and a long reputation as a serious learning resource.
-All of these will translate into further readership for your articles.
+Our nonprofit also has a large social media presence, strong accessibility, SEO, and an established reputation as a serious learning resource.
+All of these will translate into more readership for your tutorials.

-In this style guide, we’ll give you tips for how you can maximize your impact by making your articles as strong as possible.
+In this style guide, we’ll give you tips for how you can maximize your impact by making your tutorials as strong as possible.

 This is not a place for “blog-a-day”-style challenges or stream-of-consciousness observational posts.

 Bring your facts.
 Bring your quotes.
 Bring your code snippets.
 Bring your data visualizations.

 Years of data show that the more in-depth and/or detailed a tutorial is, the longer people will spend reading it, and the more likely they will share it with their friends.